joek85/NuxTube/README.md

 - History
 - Parse related videos with continuations
 - Audio and Video Downloads
+- Edit downloaded audio files and export to wav or mp3
 - Block or remove specific video
 - Trending Page
 ## WIP